jolicode/castor/doc/docs/going-further/extending-castor/repack.md

+---
+description: >
+  Learn how to repackage your Castor application into a distributable PHAR file, customize it with your own logo, and prepare for static compilation.
+---

 # Repacking your application in a new phar

 You have created a Castor application, with many tasks, and you want to